-The property initially covered approximately 8,515 Hectares ("Ha"), located in Isle Dieu, Lozeau, Comporte and Galinee Townships in the province of Quebec and was acquired through a purchase and sale agreement and through staking.
+The property is located in Isle Dieu, Lozeau, Comporte and Galinee Townships in the Province of Québec and was acquired through a purchase and sale agreement and through staking.

-Pursuant to a purchase and sale agreement dated February 1, 2008, as amended February 24, 2009 and August 21, 2009, the Company acquired 100% interest in 17 mining claims situated in central Quebec west of the mining centre of Matagami, in exchange for \$250,000 (paid) and 90,000 common shares (issued).
+Pursuant to a purchase and sale agreement dated February 1, 2008, as amended February 24, 2009 and August 21, 2009, the Company acquired 100% interest in 17 mining claims situated in central Québec west of the mining centre of Matagami, in exchange for \$250,000 (paid) and 90,000 common shares (issued).
 The Company has since staked more claims bringing the total to 86 claims for an aggregate area of 4,789 Ha.

-The vendors will receive a 3% net smelter return ("NSR") royalty of which the Company may purchase at its discretion, $1\frac{1}{2}\%$ of the net smelter return royalty for \$500,000.
+The vendors will receive a 3% net smelter return ("NSR") royalty of which the Company may purchase at its discretion, 11⁄2% of the net smelter return royalty for \$500,000.
 The Company also retains a first right of refusal on the balance of the net smelter return royalty.